Nest Notes

 Jumbo Mortgages

-Jumbo loans are designed for home purchases that exceed the limits set by conventional lenders.
+A jumbo mortgage is a home loan that exceeds the conforming loan limit set by FHFA.
 Because these loans involve higher amounts, they come with stricter requirements, including higher credit score minimums, larger down payments and detailed income verification.

 Jumbo mortgages are best for buyers purchasing luxury properties or homes in high-cost areas where standard loan limits aren’t sufficient.
 If you’re in the market for a high-value home, expect to provide extensive financial documentation to qualify.